kai-niemi/data-loader/README.md

 **Remarks:**

 A table that contains at least one `each` column must not have a [row count](#tables).
-This is because the number of rows in the descentant table depends on the number of rows created by the referenced anscestor table.
+This is because the number of rows in the descendant table depends on the number of rows created by the referenced ancestor table.

 A table with more than one `each` column creates a cartesian (cross) product.
 Be aware of the size and memory implications of cartesian products.
 All permutations of just a 3-table `100x100x100`